 Land availability for cultivation in Kerala is limited.
 Even if the land is available, landowners are not willing to give their land for cultivation.
 Assurance and compulsion on the part of local government and agricultural officers are required.
 Another factor is that the lease amount is high, but it is not uniform across the state.
 Collective farming by Kudumbasree proved that agriculture with proper institutional support can be considered as a livelihood activity.
-(Kumaramkandath, & Verghese, 2016).
+(Kumaramkandath & Verghese, 2016).

 The capacity building of Community-Based Organizations (CBOs) for empowering the poor to permit them to participate in developmental programmes for the sustainable development is required.
 Social mobilization is considered as an important approach that facilitates the capacity-building of the disadvantaged sections of society.
-Social mobilization for capacity- building in order to achieve participatory development involves the following stages: (1) building of awareness (2) form groups consisting of poor (3) identification of factors contributing to the problem they are facing and (4) taking up of collective action for their sustainable development.
+Social mobilization for capacity- building in order to achieve participatory development involves the following stages: (1) building of awareness (2) forming groups with poor members (3) identification of factors contributing to the problems they are facing and (4) taking up of collective action for their sustainable development.
 The strategy for capacity building of CBOs involves two stages.
 The first one aims at promoting the social development of the stakeholders and the second emphasizes on personal development (Kumaran, 2006)

 Group members have the potential to overcome the constraints faced by small farmers at the individual level.
 Also, the capacity to mobilise resources, extension orientation, marketing effectiveness, technology adoption, capacity building act as the variables to measure perceived effectiveness (Sajesh & Ramasundaram, 2013).

-The present study is an attempt to examine the role of group farming practice in Kerala towards maintaining sustainability.

 Objectives

 The present study focusses upon the three objectives

-To find out the area of fallow land cultivated through JLG farming in Kerala
+To quantify the area of fallow land cultivated through JLG farming in Kerala

 To examine the change in the economic status of women through JLG farming